b. Washington, DC

 “One by one, million by million, in the prescience of dawn, every leaf in that part of the world was moved.” –James Agee

 David Abram suggests in his book, The Spell of the Sensuous, that “as the technology of writing…spreads through a previously oral culture, the felt power and personality of particular places begins to fade.”
 We can read these written stories anywhere, losing the original connection and primal energy to sites where they took place.
-In contrast, my task is to transpose that highly visceral involvement with nature and color into an abstraction that can be offered as a universal visual experience.
-How does place speak to us – and how do I as the painter communicate my response to this deep and fragile bond?
+I transpose a highly visceral involvement with nature into work that becomes a reminder of its importance in our everyday lives.
+How does place speak to us, and how do we communicate this deep and fragile bond?

-During my adult years, I’ve made homes in Canada (Nova Scotia, Toronto), Atlanta, San Francisco, the Midwest, southeastern Pennsylvania and now back to Atlanta in my most recent move.
-My landscape work concentrates on the regions near my homes and also includes paintings and sketches begun on vacations to rugged terrain like the mountains of British Columbia, the coast of Oregon and Vancouver Island.
+During my adult years I’ve lived in Canada (Nova Scotia, Toronto), Atlanta, San Francisco, the Midwest, southeastern Pennsylvania, and in 2010 returned to Atlanta.
+My work concentrates on the regions near my homes, and also includes paintings and sketches begun on vacations to rugged terrain like the mountains of British Columbia, the coast of Oregon and Vancouver Island.

 The Woodmere Museum.
 Contemporary Voices, 69th Annual Juried Exhibition with Susan Lewis, arts and culture reporter for WRTI. (audio)